-This version: November 2022
+This version: November 2023

-The purpose of this technical note is to highlight the distributional national accounts series for Australia, Canada and New Zealand, including estimates through the year 2019.
-Where extensive previous work has been based solely on fiscal income data from the tax authorities in each country, we have improved these estimates and cover all sources of national income, including income that is not reported on tax returns.
-In brief, we build a 'simplified DINA' estimation for Canada and New Zealand (see Fisher-Post 2021), and a detailed full DINA series for Australia (see Fisher-Post, Hérault and Wilkins 2022).
+The purpose of this technical note is to highlight the distributional national accounts series for New Zealand, including estimates through the year 2021.
+Where extensive previous work has been based solely on fiscal income data from the tax authorities, we have improved these estimates and cover all sources of national income, including income that is not reported on tax returns.
+In brief, we build a 'simplified DINA' estimation for New Zealand (see Fisher-Post 2021).